SteelCompendium/data-md-dse/Bestiary/Draw Steel Monsters - Unlinked.md

 > - **12-16:** 4 damage; A < 2 bleeding (save ends)
 > - **17+:** 5 damage; A < 3 bleeding (save ends); M < 2 dazed (save ends)
 >
-> **Malice:** The bredbeddle shifts up to 2 squares, and can target additional enemies who come within distance of this ability during the shift.
+> **3 Malice:** The bredbeddle shifts up to 2 squares, and can target additional enemies who come within distance of this ability during the shift.

 > 🗡 **Lop (3 Malice)**
 >